gabrielgoncalves95/lyricsGenerator/Readme.md

 ```
     pip install tensorflow-gpu
 ```
-To use the GPU Tensorflow other hardware and software requirements must be satisfied (GPU drivers and CUDA settings), there's a tutorial to all of them on tensorflow official site: <https://www.tensorflow.org/install/gpu>.
+To use the GPU Tensorflow, other hardware and software requirements must be satisfied (GPU drivers and CUDA settings), there's a tutorial to all of them on tensorflow official site: <https://www.tensorflow.org/install/gpu>.

 * Numpy